 - Blade change tool included

 Excellent unit that works very well but at the price I would rather spend a bit extra and get the Dewalt cordless model.

 The Dewalt model is head and shoulders above the other makers but this is well reflected in their high price.
 Usually I would say that you always get what you pay for but in this case, although the Dewalt is certainly a superb piece of kit, the cheaper models will do the same job and are all of a good quality.

 What types of blades are available?

 The blades used for cutting wood are nearly always Tungsten Carbide tipped (TCT), but high speed steel (HSS) blades are also common too.
-Most saw bases can be adjusted for depth of cut and can tilt up to 45° and sometimes 50° and I would always recommend buying a saw with this facility as it very handy.
+Most saw bases can be adjusted for depth of cut and can do a mitresaw type tilt up to 45° and sometimes 50° and I would always recommend buying a saw with this facility as it very handy.